jdyeakel/jdyeakel.github.io/teaching/ecodyn/examples/example1_cobweb.md

 <br>

+**This is an except from a Discussion Section for Foundations of Ecology, but it is useful, I think for getting re-acquainted with some basic population dynamics...**

+---

 Examine Logistic Population growth, where $$r$$ is the instantaneous rate of growth, $$K$$ is the carrying capacity, $$tmax$$ is the maximum number of timesteps, and $$N0$$ is the initial population size.